 These types of exercises are commonly used during assessment centres and are similar in nature to a panel interview.
 Group exercises are assessed discussions that usually involve a small group of job candidates (usually between 6 and 10 people), following a question/statement posed by an assessor or recruiter.
 Group exercises are conducted in assigned and unassigned roles, depending on the job role.
-The performance of each of the candidates is assessed and rated in relation to the performance criteria such as leadership and persuasiveness.
+The performance of each of the candidates is assessed and rated to the performance criteria such as leadership and persuasiveness.

 Presentation exercises are used to analyze the communication, presentation and persuasion skills of the candidates.
 Candidates might, for instance, be provided with a report and asked to present their views regarding the material.
 A question-round at the end of the presentation is common.

 Panel interviews are similar in nature to regular interviews, only rather than facing just a recruiter or team member, there may be anywhere from three to six people on the panel.
 The people on the panel depending on the business in which the recruiting organization is active.
 This might be HR people, consultants/team members and/or partners.
 At the start of the interview, the panel members will introduce themselves and explain how the interview will be structured.